 Let’s now review some of the main things to keep in mind in order to prevent crashers from successfully infiltrating your wedding:

-- Widespread awareness is the key to swiftly identifying and ejecting wedding crashers.
-Share an article such as this one with your friends, bridesmaids and/or relatives so they’re all at least aware of the wedding crashing risk and know to keep an eye out for anyone suspicious.
+- Awareness is the key to swiftly identifying and ejecting wedding crashers.
+Share an article such as this one with your friends, bridesmaids and/or relatives so they’re all aware of the wedding crashing risk and know to keep an eye out for anyone suspicious.

 - Do assigned tables and a guest list, so you know right away who doesn’t belong, e.g., setup a table at the door with a hostess or doorman where guests will provide their name and then be assigned to their table.
 If they're not on the list, they don't get in.
 OR ask all guests to carry their wedding invitation with them.